Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Packing nets of quantum channels

 \section{Packing nets of quantum channels}

-In this section, we construct packing nets of quantum channels that correspond to the type I and type II hard instances defined in \cref{sec-3200450}.
+In this section, we construct packing nets of quantum channels whose Stinespring dilation isometries correspond to the type I and type II hard instances defined in \cref{sec-3200450}.
 The packing nets have different distances and cardinality depending on the parameter regimes.
 We summarize the results in \cref{tab-3290336}.

 Let $d_1,d_2$ and $r$ denote the input dimension, output dimension and upper bound of Kraus rank of the quantum channels.
 In this section, we further assume

 instead of the more general $r\leq d_1d_2$.
 Note that adding this constraint here (in the packing net construction) still allows us to derive general lower bounds for quantum channel tomography, since a larger Kraus rank only makes the tomography task more difficult.
 Then, the following notation will be used in this section. \begin{notation} Let $\mathcal{H}_\mathrm{A}\cong \mathbb{C}^{d_1}$, $\mathcal{H}_{\mathrm{B}}\cong\mathbb{C}^{d_2}$ and $\mathcal{H}_\mathrm{anc}\cong\mathbb{C}^r$ be the input, output and ancilla systems.
 Let $\{\ket{1}_\mathrm{A},\ldots,\ket{d_1}_\mathrm{A}\}$ be an orthonormal basis of $\mathcal{H}_\mathrm{A}$, and similarly let $\{\ket{1}_\mathrm{B},\ldots,\ket{d_2}_\mathrm{B}\}$ and $\{\ket{1}_\mathrm{anc},\ldots,\ket{r}_\mathrm{anc}\}$ be orthonormal bases of $\mathcal{H}_\mathrm{B}$ and $\mathcal{H}_{\mathrm{anc}}$, respectively.
 Moreover, for $\mathrm{X}\in\{\mathrm{A},\mathrm{B},\mathrm{anc}\}$, we use $\mathcal{H}_\mathrm{X}[i:j]$ to denote the subspace of a Hilbert space $\mathcal{H}_\mathrm{X}$ spanned by $\{\ket{i}_X,\ldots,\ket{j}_X\}$, and we use $\mathcal{H}[i]$ to denote $\mathcal{H}[i:i]$. \end{notation}